Easy Bible Quiz about Bible History

 This practice was one of the early steps the Catholic Church took to control the masses.

-Greek was the common language spoken during the time of the Septuagint.
+Greek was the common language spoken during the writing of the Septuagint.

 The Hebrew Bible was written in the ancient Hebrew language.

-19. What significant find did researchers uncover in a cave near the sea?
+What significant discoveries did researchers uncover in a cave near the sea?

 a.
 Holy Aramaic scriptures found near the Red Sea.